eclipse-che/che-operator/README.md

 #### K8S

 By default self-signed certificates for Che will be generated automatically.
-If it is needed to use own certificates, create `che-tls` secret (see `k8s.tlsSecretName` option) with `key.crt` and `tls.crt` fields.
-In case of self-signed certificate `self-signed-certificate` secret should be created with public part of CA certificate under `ca.crt` key in secret data.
+If it is needed to use your own certificates, create `che-tls` secret (see `k8s.tlsSecretName` option) with `key.crt` and `tls.crt` fields.
+In case of self-signed certificate `self-signed-certificate` secret should be created with the public part of CA certificate under `ca.crt` key in secret data.

 ## How to Configure

 The operator watches all objects it creates and reconciles them with CR state.
 It means that if you edit a configMap **che**, the operator will revert changes.
-Since not all Che configuration properties are custom resource spec fields (there are simply too many of them), the operator creates a second configMap called **custom** which you can use for any environment variables not supported by CR field.
+Since not all Che configuration properties are custom resource spec fields (there are simply too many of them), the operator creates a second configMap called **custom** which you can use for any environment variables not supported by the CR field.
 The operator will not reconcile configMap custom.

 ## Build and Deploy to a local cluster: